jltwheeler/personal-website/posts/my-mac-dev-environment-setup.md

 ```

 Whilst my `~/.zshrc` contains a lot of things I've written myself, like aliases
-(future blog coming on this), I leave _most_ of the management of the theme and
+(future blog coming on this), I leave _most_ of the management of the power
-power user-related configration to a framework called [Oh My Zsh][ohmyzsh].
-Oh
+user-related configuration to a framework called [Oh My Zsh][ohmyzsh].
+Oh My
-My Zsh, is an open souce, community-driver framework that bootstraps a lot of
+Zsh, is an open source, community-driver framework that bootstraps a lot of
-great configuration out of the box.
+great configuration and themes out of the box.
+Take a look at [this
+cheatsheet][omz-cheat] to have a look at some of the aliases it ships with.

 To install Oh My Zsh, run: